- Why MBA graduates make ideal acquisition entrepreneurs

 That could also mean a slightly lower interest rate on the loan, making it cheaper for the MBA graduate to run the business.

-This is all good news for MBA graduates looking to buy a small business.
+This news is good for MBA graduates looking to buy a small business.

 Add to that the fact that the U.S. is going through a massive transfer of wealth as baby boomer small business owners move towards retirement, many without any succession plan in place.